jigarbhoye04/devops/TEST_AND_VERIFY.md

 ```bash
 curl -s http://localhost:2112/metrics | grep bid_requests_total
 ```

+### Postman (Manual) Verification
+Import `postman/helios-rtb-smoke.postman_collection.json` for a ready-made suite that covers:
+- Health and metrics endpoints (`/healthz`, `/metrics`, dashboard health)
+- Multiple bid submission scenarios (enriched, fallback, missing user)
+- Full analytics API surface (`/api/outcomes` filters, stats, winners, daily stats)
+- gRPC `GetUserProfile` call (after import, open the request, click **Select Proto File**, and point it to `helios-rtb-engine/proto/user_profile.proto`).

+You can also maintain ad-hoc requests manually:
+1. Add a `POST {{bid_base_url}}/bid` with the sample payload.
+2. Duplicate it for other user IDs or payload permutations.
+3. Add reads against `{{analytics_base_url}}/api/outcomes/` to verify persistence.
+4. Use the gRPC tab in Postman with the same proto file to fetch user profiles.

 ## 4. Inspect Bid Responses in Kafka
 Confirm the bidding logic produced a response: